ethalkunal/ethalkunal/README.md

 # 👋 Hi, I'm Kunal

-I'm a final-semester **MSc Cybersecurity** student at **SRH University of Applied Sciences Berlin**, working on a thesis around a *Generalized Security-Layer Partitioning Framework for IoT*.

 My focus is **SOC engineering, OT/ICS security, and compliance automation** — building things that move teams from manual log-chasing to evidence-driven detection.
 I work mostly in Python, KQL, and the Microsoft Sentinel / Power BI stack, with a soft spot for local LLM tooling for research workflows.

 Open to **Werkstudent, internship, and graduate SOC / OT-security / compliance roles** across Germany and the wider EU.